Six Seattle players raise fists during national anthem after Mariners and Astros kneel in unity

-During pregame workouts, Mariners players and coaches were clad in black t-shirts with the words “Black Lives Matters” in block lettering on the front.
+During pregame workouts, Mariners players and coaches were clad in black T-shirts with the words “Black Lives Matters” in block lettering on the front.

-The Mariners have 10 Black players on their opening day roster, the most in Major League Baseball.
+The Mariners have 10 Black players on their opening-day roster, the most in Major League Baseball.
 And that group has been vocal and active on social media following the death of George Floyd and the subsequent protests.

 Servais wore the shirt during his pregame video media session with reporters.
 He was asked whether players would kneel or orchestrate any sort of showing of unity during the national anthem or before the game besides the shirts.

 During the two opening games on Thursday night at Nats Park in Washington D.C. and Dodgers Stadium in Los Angeles, there were similar displays of unity.
-Before the playing of “The Star Spangled Banner” players from both teams lined up along the baselines, holding a long piece of black cloth that went from foul pole to foul pole for a moment of silence for the people lost due to racial injustice and the COVID-19 pandemic.
+Before the playing of “The Star-Spangled Banner,” players from both teams lined up along the baselines, holding a long piece of black cloth that went from foul pole to foul pole for a moment of silence for the people lost due to racial injustice and the COVID-19 pandemic.

 A similar display of unity was done at Minute Maid Park with every member of the Mariners team and staff kneeling with almost of all of the Astros, save for two or three players.
 All of the Mariners rose for the national anthem and stood for it.
 This wasn’t by order from Servais or the organization.